weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 3 Advanced tips.md

 ## 3.1 Process a large dataset

-Now you can use the function `quick_analysis` to process big data easily.
-This function can do the basic things, but if you want to conduct some advanced analyses (e.g., analyzing data from an experiment where students use different key-terms in their essays or concept maps), you will need to write the code by yourself (see Part 2 for details).
+Now you can utilize the function `quick_analysis` to process big data easily.
+This function can do the basic things, but if you want to conduct some advanced analyses (e.g., analyzing data from an experiment where students use different key-terms in their essays or concept maps), you will need to do the coding by yourself (see Part 2 for details).

-For example, we have four students' essays here.
-To use `quick_analysis`, We need to arrange these data in separate .txt files and put them in a folder called "data", while the expert essay (which will be used as the referent in some calculations) is saved as a file called "ref.txt" (NOTE: to use `quick_analysis`, you have to name the expert data as "ref.txt" exactly).
-Both the file "ref.txt" and the folder "data" should be included in a folder.
+In this example, we have four students' essays.
+To use `quick_analysis`, we need to arrange different students' essays in separate .txt files and put them in a folder called "data", while the expert essay (which will be used as the referent network in the calculation) is saved as a file called "ref.txt".
+To use `quick_analysis`, you will need to name the expert data as "ref.txt" exactly.
+Both the file "ref.txt" and the folder "data" should be included in a parent folder.

 ![img1](/img/quick_analysis1.png)

-Then, you can use the following code to process the data.
+Then, you can use the following code for data processing.

 ```
 import cookiemilk_project.cookiemilk as cookiemilk
 import numpy as np

+# The key-terms.
+MODIFY IT ACCORDING TO THE KEY-TERMS IN YOUR DATA
 key_terms = ['longitudinal prediction',
              'literacy development',
              'cognitive skills',